codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 deep@ubuntu-vm:~$ sudo btrfs send /mnt/data/documents/snapshots-ro/ | sudo btrfs receive /mnt/restore/
 ```

+## Summary
+Btrfs is a powerful and streamlined implementation within Linux.
 ___
 ## Additional Commands
 Although not covered in this tutorial, here are some additional commands that can be useful when using the Btrfs file system.